kumagai-group/pydefect/docs_rst/tutorial.rst

     vise vs -x pbesol -t dos -d ../structure_opt -uis LVTOT True LAECHG True KPAR 1 vise vs -x pbesol -t dielectric_dfpt -d ../structure_opt

-The additional user_incar_settings in the dos directory are for creating volumetric data of electrostatic potential, electron localized function, and all electron charge density.
+The additional user_incar_settings (=uis) in the :code:`dos` directory are for creating volumetric data of electrostatic potential and all electron charge density.

-:code:`Vise` also provides the plotters for BS and DOS.
+:code:`Vise` also provides the plotters for the BS and DOS.
 See the `document of vise <https://kumagai-group.github.io/vise/>`_ for details.

 ============================================================================
 3. Gathering unitcell information related to point-defect calculations
 ============================================================================
-We next collect the bulk information, namely the band edges and ion-clamped and ionic dielectric tensors using the :code:`unitcell` (= :code:`u`) sub-command.
+We next collect the bulk information, namely the band edges and electronic and ionic dielectric tensors using the :code:`unitcell` (= :code:`u`) sub-command.

 ::

     pydefect_vasp u -vb band/vasprun-finish.xml -ob band/OUTCAR-finish -odc dielectric/OUTCAR-finish -odi dielectric/OUTCAR-finish -n MgAl2O4

-Here, the ion-clamped and ionic dielectric constants can be set with different :code:`OUTCAR` files.
+Here, the electronic and ionic dielectric constants can be set with different :code:`OUTCAR` files.
-Then, :code:`unitcell.yaml` shown eg is generated, which will be used for analyzing defect calculations later.
+Then, :code:`unitcell.yaml` is generated, which will be used for analyzing defect calculations later.

 ::

     system: MgAl2O4
     vbm: 4.0183
     cbm: 9.2376
     ele_dielectric_const:
     - - 3.075988
       - 0.0
       - -0.0
     - - 0.0
       - 3.075988
       - 0.0
     - - -0.0
       - -0.0
       - 3.075988
     ion_dielectric_const:
     - - 5.042937
       - -0.0
       - -0.0
     - - -0.0
       - 5.042937
       - 0.0
     - - -0.0
       - 0.0
       - 5.042937

-Since it is a yaml file, so the user can also create it by hand.
+Of course, the users can also create it by hand.

-Generally, json files are less readable, so we implement :code:`print` (= :code:`p`) sub-command to generate readable command line output from json files, which can be used as follows,

 ==================================
 4. Calculation of competing phases